South Carolina court rejects death row appeal days before execution

 Bryant’s execution will be the seventh in South Carolina since executions restarted in September 2024.
 All the others have chosen execution by lethal injection after the state was able to obtain the drug needed because of a secrecy law.
 The state also has an electric chair.

-Bryant will have a hood placed on his head before he is shot by three volunteers from 15 feet (4.6 meters) away.
+Bryant will have a hood placed on his head before he is shot by three volunteers from 15 feet away..